Mystical

 01

-Is dreaming about a full moon a bad sign?
+Is dreaming about full moon a bad sign?

-Dreaming about a full moon is not inherently negative; it often reflects emotional clarity and self-awareness.
-Such dreams can indicate a time for reflection and personal growth rather than foreboding outcomes.
+Dreaming of a full moon is not inherently negative.
+It often reflects emotional cycles or intuition rather than predicting specific outcomes.

 02

-What does it mean if I dream about a full moon repeatedly?
+What does it mean if I dream about full moon repeatedly?

 Symbolic, not fear-based